 Command Function ?
 (HELP) Lists available commands or options.
-ADD Adds a MAC address translation entry.
+AUTO-REFRESH Enables the capacity of the router to send an ARP petition based on the information in the table.
 CHANGE Changes a MAC address translation entry.
-DE LETE Deletes a MAC address translation entry.
-DISABLE Disables ARP auto-refresh and Inverse ARP.
-ENABLE Enables ARP auto-refresh and Inverse ARP.
+ENTRY Adds a MAC address.
+INVERSE-ARP Globally enables the sending of InARP messages.
 LIST Lists ARP configuration data in SRAM.
+NO Deletes a MAC address, disables inverse ARP and auto-refresh.
 SET Sets the timeout value of the refresh timer.
 EXIT Return to the previous prompt.